BrockHerion/brockherion.dev/src/pages/blog/posts/enums-vs-typed-strings-in-typescript.md

 }
 ```

 String enums are useful when you're trying to debug an issue with your code.
-Instead of trying to figure out what value some number corresonds to, you have a readable and meaningful value to help you.
+Instead of trying to figure out what value some number corresponds to, you have a readable and meaningful value to help you.

 String enums also have a smaller footprint when compiled to JavaScript: